MV Sarawak camping area

 Why M.V.
 Sarawak?
 The names of six camping areas on the Inskip Peninsula recall the area’s past shipping history.
 This former navy minesweeper plied the coastline from Brisbane to Maryborough via Inskip weekly between 1949 and 1970.
 It brought supplies including drums of fuel and returned to Brisbane with sugar from Maryborough.

 Camping area features: Open camping area behind the foredunes.
 No formally defined sites.

 - This camping area is popular with larger groups.

 - Coastal trees provide dappled shade in most areas.

-- A few camp sites offer views across the ocean towards Fraser Island, while other ‘inland’ sites provide shelter from the sun and prevailing ocean winds.
+- A few camp sites offer views across the ocean towards K'gari (Fraser Island), while other ‘inland’ sites provide shelter from the sun and prevailing ocean winds.